 The RWMG has developed and implemented a Public Involvement Process to ensure that the public is informed in the planning and implementation efforts undertaken by the IRWM Group, including the development and adoption of the IRWM Plan.
-This process is detailed in the Public Involvement Plan (PIP) drafted by the IRWM Group in September 2013, and is included in Appendix H. The PIP expresses the desire of the IRWM Group to ensure the public is aware of the existence of the Poso Creek IRWM Group for the Region, and their efforts towards addressing water management enhancements through planning and project/program implementation, and to promote public awareness regarding water resources issues in the Region.
-The PIP will be updated as the need for greater or improved public involvement or outreach is identified.
-Development and adoption of the 2014 IRWM Plan update, and public involvement, followed the processes described in Sections 2.5 and 2.6, respectively.
+This process is detailed in the Public Involvement Plan (PIP) drafted by the IRWM Group in September 2013 and updated in 2019 to supplement this Plan Update.
+It is included in Appendix H for reference.
+The PIP expresses the desire of the IRWM Group to ensure the public is aware of the existence of the Poso Creek IRWM Group for the Region, and their efforts towards addressing water management enhancements through planning and project/program implementation, and to promote public awareness regarding water resources issues in the Region.
+The PIP will continue to be updated as the need for greater or improved public involvement or outreach is identified.
+Development and adoption of the IRWM Plan update, and public involvement, follows the processes described in Sections 2.5 and 2.6, respectively.